Soft robotics: Sensors

 These measurements can be then fed into a control system.

 Uses and applications

 Surgical assistance

 Soft robots can be implemented in the medical profession, specifically for invasive surgery.
 Soft robots can be made to assist surgeries due to their shape changing properties.
 Shape change is important as a soft robot could navigate around different structures in the human body by adjusting its form.
 This could be accomplished through the use of fluidic actuation.

+In January 2025, scientists reported having successfully developed a soft robot capable of rapid and powerful joint movements.
+The new technology can deploy a range of movement from gently stroking an egg, to grab like a hand, crawling across the floor, or jumping high.

 Exosuits

 Soft robots may also be used for the creation of flexible exosuits, for rehabilitation of patients, assisting the elderly, or simply enhancing the user's strength.
 A team from Harvard created an exosuit using these materials in order to give the advantages of the additional strength provided by an exosuit, without the disadvantages that come with how rigid materials restrict a person's natural movement.
 The exosuits are metal frameworks fitted with motorized muscles to multiply the wearer's strength.
 Also called exoskeletons, the robotic suits' metal framework somewhat mirrors the wearer's internal skeletal structure.

 The suit makes lifted objects feel much lighter, and sometimes even weightless, reducing injuries and improving compliance.